judymao/apc524-final-project/README.md

 ## Install and Run the Project

-To make use of our strategies and backtests, start by cloning the repository, by running the following:
+To make use of our strategies and backtests, start by cloning the repository, by running the following command:
 ```
-git@github.com:judymao/apc524-final-project.git
+git clone git@github.com:judymao/apc524-final-project.git
 ```

 Then, create any Python file and import the desired classes from src.tradestrat.
 For example, if a momentum-based strategy is desired, the following can be written in the Python file: